senseobservationsystems/commonsense-php-lib/README.md

 ### `login($username, $password)`

-With this method a user can login with his username and md5 password hash.
-The function sets the needed session ID.
-This session ID is used for authentication.
+Logs in with username and MD5 password hash.
+The function sets the session ID that is required for authentication of further calls.
 A user can be logged in on multiple locations.
-Returns true or false
+Returns true or false.

 ### `oauthLogin($key, $secret)`

-With this method a user can login using oAuth.
-The function sets the needed session ID.
-This session ID is used for authentication at the oAuth authentication page.
-Returns true or false
+Logs in using oAuth.

 ### `logout()`

-This method will logout the user by destroying its session.
+Logs out the user by destroying its session.

 ### `listDevices()`

-All the users devices that have sensors will be returned as list of `Device` objects
+Returns all the user's devices that have sensors as list of `Device` objects.

-### `readDevice( Integer $id)`
+### `readDevice($id)`

-Returns the details of a device that has sensors as a `Device` object
+Returns the details of a device that has sensors as a `Device` object.

 ### `readDeviceSensors($id, $page, $perPage, $details)`

-Returns the sensors that are physically connected to the device as a list of `Sensor` objects
+Returns the sensors that are physically connected to the device as a list of `Sensor` objects.

 ### `addEnvironment($name, $floors, $gps_outlines, $position)`

-This method creates a new environment.
+Creates a new environment.
 The `gps_outline` field should contain a list of latitude longitude points describing the outline of the environment.
 The list of points should create a polygon.
 The latitude longitude coordinates are separated by a space and each tuple by a comma.
 Optionally a third coordinate altitude can be specified after the longitude separated by a space.
 The `gps_outline` field can have 8000 characters.
 The position field should be the center of the environment which is also a gps point in the order latitude longitude altitude separated by spaces.
 The field floors indicates the amount of floors the environment has.

-### `deleteEnvironment( $id)`
+### `deleteEnvironment($id)`

 Deletes an environment.